 Magento vs WooCommerce is without a doubt the two most popular eCommerce systems in the world, with hundreds of thousands of users choosing these platforms every month.
-Small- and medium-sized enterprises who are new to the platform are unsure which of the two platforms is most appropriate for their needs.
-In this post, with a full comparison between Magento vs WooCommerce, you will be able to reach a decision based on features, performance, security, cost, support, and other factors.
+Small- and medium-sized enterprises new to the platform are unsure which of the two platforms is most appropriate for their needs.
+In this post, with a full comparison between Magento vs. WooCommerce, you will be able to reach a decision based on features, performance, security, cost, support, and other factors.
 So, If you are wondering between other platforms, this is the must-read article you don’t want to miss.
 Don’t quit the following topics

 Table of Contents

 - Magento vs Woocommerce: What’s The Difference?

 - Magento vs WooCommerce: Which One Wins The Battle?

 For the most part, both Magento vs WooCommerce are built online shops that include the most basic eCommerce functionality such as product administration, payment processing, and so on.
 However, they differ from each other in many ways.

 Magento is an open-source online shopping cart software created in PHP that is widely used.
 Clearly, Magento has been in development for more than a decade, and it has provided merchants all over the globe with a practical and reliable means for accelerating their route to become a big leaguer in the online marketplace.

 Three Magento versions are available, one of which is free and the other two of which are chargeable: Magento Open Source (Magento 2 Community), Magento Commerce (Magento 2 Enterprise), and Magento Commerce Cloud.
 Each edition has its own set of features.

 - As a self-hosted platform, it should be able to handle unlimited items.

 - It comes with its own set of themes and layout options.